The Mandelbrot fractal

 Weeks 6-9: Gödel's Incompleteness Theorems.

 Reading: Hilbert attacks Poincare.
 Chapter 8: Number Theory (but skim pp. 217-220).
 Gödel's own lecture.
 Chapter 9: Mumon and Gödel, just pp. 260-272.
 The dialogue Aria with Diverse Variations, pp. 391-405.
 Expressibility vs. representability, on page 417.
 Primitive Recursive Predicates Are Represented in TNT, bottom of 417 and top line of 418.
 The Power of TNT on page 430.
 The dialogue Air on G's String, pp. 431-437.
 Chapter 14: On Formally Undecidable Propositions of TNT and Related Systems.
-Browse A Very Brief History of Mathematical Logic.
+A Very Brief History of Mathematical Logic (optional reading).

 Week 10: Predicate Logic Symbolization and Semantics.